MRHarrison/angular-cli/README.md

 they were in a script tag.
 We can do this using the `apps[0].scripts` and `apps[0].styles` properties of `angular-cli.json`.

-As an example, to use [Boostrap 4](http://v4-alpha.getbootstrap.com/) this is what you need to do:
+As an example, to use [Bootstrap 4](http://v4-alpha.getbootstrap.com/) this is what you need to do:

 First install Bootstrap from `npm`: